olgaemms/davidemms.github.io/_posts/2019-09-20-downloading-and-running-orthofinder.md

 wget https://github.com/davidemms/OrthoFinder/releases/latest/download/OrthoFinder.tar.gz
 ```

-3. Extract the package, and move into the OrthoFinder directory
+3. Extract the package, and cd into the OrthoFinder directory
 ```
 tar xzvf OrthoFinder.tar.gz
+cd OrthoFinder/
 ```

 4. Get OrthoFinder to print its help file
 ```
 ./orthofinder -h
 ```
+This will print all the OrthoFinder command line options.

 5. Run OrthoFinder on the Example Dataset
 ```
 ./orthofinder -f ExampleData/
 ```

-This will extract a folder called 'OrthoFinder-2.3.3' into your current directory.

 ### 2. A quick look at the results
 In this tutorial I'll just give you a few pointers towards all the results files.
-For a fuller exploration see [Running your own OrthoFinder analysis ](/orthofinder_tutorials/running-your-own-orthofinder-analysis.html).
+See the later tutorials for more details.

 When you run OrthoFinder you should get something like this:
 ```
-emms@host2253:~/orthofinder_tutorial$ ./orthofinder -f ExampleData/
+~/orthofinder_tutorial$ ./orthofinder -f ExampleData/

 OrthoFinder version 2.3.6 Copyright (C) 2014 David Emms